ppgia-unifor/resilience-bench/README.md

 ## Requirements

 This benchmark runs on top of a virtual machine managed by [Vagrant](https://www.vagrantup.com).
-The resources required by virtual machine may vary according with the test configuration.
+The resources (cpu and memory) required by virtual machine may vary according with the test configuration.
+The official installation steps are available [here](https://www.vagrantup.com/docs/installation).

 ## Setting up a test